 The good news is that most spine fractures respond well to conservative treatments, including a little rest and modification of activities.
 Determining whether or not this is enough, however, depends on the level of discomfort you’re experiencing and whether or not any related damage was overlooked during the initial diagnosis.

-All instances of spine fractures require an assessment from a Los Angeles spine specialist.
+All instances of spine fractures require an assessment from a Los Angeles spine surgeon.
 Your doctor will likely determine if you have a suspected fracture before recommending a full assessment by a neurosurgeon or an orthopedic spine specialist, which typically includes:

 If there are no deformities or serious spine injuries identified, it’s likely that initial rest will be recommended, often including the wearing of a brace to minimize movement.
 During the initial rest period, you’ll return for follow-up visits to determine how well your spine is healing and whether or not the fracture has worsened or spread.